 Single plants or tubers sent by any client on an ad hoc basis, including Messrs Potato Certification Service or Potatoes South Africa or samples not sampled or sealed or sent by certification officers, or submitted to the laboratories by growers or representatives of growers or by any other company will be considered as diagnostic samples.
 The results are reported directly to the client (either the person who submitted the sample or the person responsible for payment) or as indicated on the Sample Reception Form.

 Ralstonia solanacearum is the organism causing bacterial wilt and a zero-tolerance is applicable in respect of the presence of the organism in the case of all propagation material destined for certification.
 The ELISA test is used for the detection of bacterial wilt in seed potatoes.
-The specific test kit was developed locally by the Department of Biochemistry of the University of Stellenbosch.
 A standard procedure or protocol is followed to ensure the successful completion of this simple, but accurate test.
 Because of the danger of the disease, all subsamples which generate a positive reading during the ELISA test are confirmed by Plantovita by way of a conventional method entailing a molecular (PCR) and a series of biochemical tests.

 Pectobacterium spp. and Dickeya spp. are the pathogens causing soft rot and black leg in potatoes.
 The testing of all in vitro plants (test-tube plants) and G0 seed potatoes for the presence of these organisms is mandatory.
 It is necessary in order to determine whether the source material for the production of seed potatoes in terms of the South African Seed Potato Certification Scheme is free from these pathogens.
 Conventional methods are followed and these entail the isolation and identification of the pathogens by means of a series of biochemical tests.